awsjvd/Marketing-Analytics-Project/README.md

 ## Process
 1. **Data Extraction and Transformation**
    - The dataset was available as an SQL dump and imported into SQL Server.
-   - SQL queries were used to clean and structure the data.
+   - SQL queries were used to clean and structure the data in the form of Fact and Dimension tables.
-   - Sentiment analysis was performed using Python, with results stored in SQL Server.
+   - Sentiment analysis was performed using Python, with results stored back into SQL Server.

 2. **Power BI Modeling**
    - Data relationships were defined using a Star Schema model.